mattcooperdev/coopgarms/README.md

 #### As a first time user/potential customer -

-- Easily understand the site's purpose and learn more about the services offered.
-- Easily navigate to all relevant pages.
-- Easily find product details and prices to allow me to make an informed decision.
-- Create an account to store personal and purchase information.
-- Purchase a product.
+- I would like to search for products so that I can easily find what I am looking for [#29](https://github.com/mattcooperdev/coopgarms/issues/29)
+- I can view products by category so that I can easily find what products I want [#30](https://github.com/mattcooperdev/coopgarms/issues/30)
+- I can create an account so that I don't have to re-enter my details every time I place an order [#19](https://github.com/mattcooperdev/coopgarms/issues/19)
+- I can add products to my Cart so that I can purchase them [#33](https://github.com/mattcooperdev/coopgarms/issues/33)
 - Sign up for the company newsletter.
-- Reas the blog articles.
+- Read the blog articles.

 #### As a return user/customer -